sunnimoon/wazuh-sysmon-threat-detection/README.md

 ## Overview

-This project demonstrates hands-on experience with endpoint monitoring, SIEM log ingestion, and threat detection using Wazuh and Sysmon.
-A Windows 10 endpoint was configured with Sysmon and connected to Wazuh to detect and investigate suspicious PowerShell activity.
+This project demonstrates the detection and analysis of suspicious PowerShell activity using Sysmon and Wazuh SIEM.

+A Windows 10 endpoint was configured with Sysmon to generate detailed process telemetry, which was forwarded to Wazuh for analysis.
+Detection rules were triggered based on PowerShell execution behavior, and the activity was investigated using command-line and process correlation.

+This lab simulates real-world SOC workflows including log ingestion, alert detection, and incident investigation.

 ---